 With hundreds of Automotive practitioners in the United States, and with access to thousands more worldwide, we have virtually unparalleled ability to deliver industry insights and perspectives.
 Our clients include more than 220 automakers in the United States alone, representing some of the world’s largest light vehicle, commercial, heavy duty, and off-road manufacturers; suppliers; dealers; finance companies; and aftermarket companies.

 Deloitte is a leading presence in the automotive industry.
-We provide services to more than 80% of the Fortune 500 and 85% of the Fortune 1000 automotive companies.1
+We provide services to more than 80 percent of the Fortune 500 and 85 percent of the Fortune 1000 automotive companies.1

 1Fortune, May 2014

 Hyper-urbanization: The majority of the world’s population is living in a city, and the trend is expected to accelerate.
 Overcrowding, the realities of traffic, and new capabilities enabled by technology are all leading to more collaborative approaches to transport.

 Generational views: Individuals today have a number of transportation options, and increasingly their transportation decisions are differing.
 These differing views and expectations of mobility, along with disruptions of traditional ownership models, will likely change how OEMs engage their customers.